alicangnll/airdiscover-python/README.md

 ## ⚠️ Disclaimer

-The information provided in this blog post is intended for educational and informational purposes only.
-It is not intended to encourage or promote any illegal or unethical activities, including hacking, cyberattacks, or any form of unauthorized access to computer systems, networks, or data.
+This program is for educational and informational purposes only.
+It is not intended to encourage or support any illegal or unethical activity, including hacking, cyber-attacks, or unauthorized access to computer systems, networks or data in any way.

 ## ✨ Features